Basic Apple M1 Pro CPU Benchmarks

 I’ll be using two of my apps as benchmarks: my Mint interpreter language VM (originally based off Robert Nystrom’s excellent Crafting Interpreters Lox language tutorial) but with additional functionality and performance improvements, which I’ll use to benchmark two Mint scripts as single-threaded tests, and also my Imagine pathtracing renderer, which has native SSE intrinsics support for Intel and native Neon intrinsics support for ARM, which I’ll run in both single- and multi-threaded scenarios.

-Both apps will be compiled with -march=native on the Intel side and -mcpu=native on the Apple M1 Pro ARM side, using the clang version on the machine in question, as well as optimisation level: -O3.
+on the Apple M1 Pro ARM side, using the clang version on the machine in question, as well as optimisation level: -O3

 The two Mint script tests will be loop value calculation as Test 1: